-No matter where you travel or how you get there: car, truck, plane, boat, snow machine, skiff, or even a scooter, you need to make sure you’ve got the right gear, gadgets, and go-to necessities.
-Plus, you need the right mode of transportation to get you there.
+No matter where you travel or how you get there: via car, truck, plane, boat, snow machine, skiff, or even a scooter, you’ll need the right gear, gadgets, and go-to necessities.
+Plus, you’ll need the right mode of transportation to get you there.
 Adventuring is an art form.
 Here’s how we do it.

 Over those 17 years we’ve learned a lot, a metric ton.
 A metric shit ton to be exact.
 What to do, what NOT to do, how to communicate, how to stay cool under stressful situations (or at least try to), what to pack, and what to leave behind.
 Packing?
 Preparing?
 Simple some say, right?
 Well, not necessarily.
-Even though you may be within a small stone’s throw of civilization most times, there are critical items you should always have packed in your rig (or on/behind your rig).
+Even though you may be within a stone’s throw of civilization most times, there are critical items you should always have packed and along for the ride.
 We haven’t been perfect packers during our years of tarmac and dirt travel, but we’ve gotten pretty dang good at it.
-Here’s our take on how to prepare for each type of adventure we love to do.
+Here’s our take on how to prepare for each type of adventure.

 We have one strict on-road rig, our fabulously fun-to-drive 2007 Toyota Yaris (that has no name).
-It has been with us for nearly 10 years, just turned over 90,000, and is a fun kick in the pants when driving in the corners.
+It’s been with us for nearly 10 years, just turned over 90,000, and is a kick in the pants to drive.
 It has, like all our vehicles, a manual transmission.
-Lowered, K&N intake, custom exhaust, DC SPorts header, Tein and Tokico after-market suspension, and crazy orange Konig wheels wrapped in sticky Yokohama tires—we get smiled at more in this tiny tike than anything else we drive.
+Lowered, K&N intake, custom exhaust, DC Sports header, Tein and Tokico after-market suspension, and crazy orange Konig wheels wrapped in sticky Yokohama tires—we get smiled at more in this tiny tike than anything else we drive.
 Or laughed at when Andy decides to get it stuck on the Oregon Coast.
 (Hey, hey! – Andy)

 We have two “off road” capable vehicles.
 Each is specifically modified or used for different types of use.
 First, we have our beloved silver 2013 Subaru WRX hatchback named Rexie.
 Secondly, is our black 2001 Jeep Cherokee XJ Sport, affectionately named The PDXJ.

-Rexie is a horse-power happy AWD that adores the pavement as much as it loves to eat gravel for breakfast, lunch, dinner—and snacks in between.
+Rexie is a horse-power happy AWD that adores the pavement as much as it loves to eat gravel for breakfast, lunch, and dinner.
 We use this as our touring and rally-inspired rig.
-This quintessential on- and off-road touring car has ESM 001 wheels with grippy Continental DW Extreme tires, a Magnaflow cat-back exhaust, Rally Armor mud flaps, and plenty of get-up-and-go when you need it, and that oh-so-lovely boxer engine growl.
-In the winter, Rexie is our snowmobile, as we equip it with smaller wheels and aggressive snow tires
+This quintessential on- and off-road touring car has ESM 001 wheels with grippy Continental DW Extreme tires, a Magnaflow cat-back exhaust, Rally Armor mud flaps, and plenty of get-up-and-go when you need it.
+We love that oh-so-mean boxer engine growl.
+In the winter, Rexie is our snowmobile, as we equip it with smaller wheels and aggressive snow tires.

 We happily load up our necessities and head off to our excursions.
-Rexie is a touring car that’s happy being parked at trailheads, hotels, wineries in the middle of nowhere, or our buddy’s house.
+Rexie is a touring car that’s happy being parked at trailheads, hotels, or our buddy’s house.
 It’s not our camping vehicle.
-It’s our overnight stay or week-long refined roamer that’s been to many wine regions all across the West Coast and even Okanagan Valley, Canada.
+It’s our overnight stay or week-long refined roamer that’s been to many places, including wine regions all across the West Coast and even Okanagan Valley, Canada.

-The PDXJ, on the other hand is a very capable, very modified, very loved, “ever needing and wanting upgrades” 4×4.
-This Jeep’s got a lot put into it: from a rear ARB air locker, front and rear JCR Offroad bumpers and rock sliders, WARN ZEON 8-S winch, 4.56 gears and upgraded 30 spline rear axles from Nitro Gear & Axle, and a 3” lift from Skyjacker with their Black Max shocks.
+The PDXJ, on the other hand, is a very capable, modified, loved, “ever needing and wanting upgrades” 4×4.
+This Jeep’s got a lot put into it: a rear ARB air locker, front and rear JCR Offroad bumpers and rock sliders, WARN ZEON 8-S winch, 4.56 gears/upgraded 30 spline rear axles from Nitro Gear & Axle, a 3” lift from Skyjacker, as well as Black Max shocks.
 It also runs meaty Yokohama mud-terrain tires, a Metalcloak adjustable track bar, and a BajaRack roof rack.
-It is ready to tackle just about any rough terrain, slick rock, steep snow, or sand dune.
-We acquired The PDXJ in stock form in July of 2016, and since we’ve built it up, it’s proved its capability.
+It’s ready to tackle just about any rough terrain: slick rock, steep snow, or sand dunes.
+We acquired The PDXJ (in stock form) in July of 2016, and since we’ve built it up, it’s proved its capability.
 A lot has gone into this XJ; it’s been on some amazing adventures.

-In particular, it survived on- and off-road trails of the Jp Magazine Dirt ‘N Drive, slick rock and boulder crawling of the 2017 Easter Jeep Safari, the tarmac trek down to Flagstaff, AZ for Overland Expo West, Oregon coast sand dunes, and then some!
+In particular, The PDXJ has barreled through on- and off-road trails from the Jp Magazine Dirt ‘N Drive, slick rock and boulder crawling of the 2017 Easter Jeep Safari, the tarmac trek down to Flagstaff, AZ for Overland Expo West, Oregon coast sand dunes, and then some!
 Fixing, wrenching, using … fixing, wrenching, using … fixing, wrenching, using … you get the idea.
-Currently, it’s up on jacks under our carport with brakes all torn apart.
+Currently, it’s up on jacks under our carport with brakes torn apart.
 We gotta get that done before the NW Overland Rally next month.

-The PDXJ is our overlanding, 4×4, camping, and true adventuring vehicle.
+The PDXJ is our overlanding, 4×4, camping, and true adventure rig.
 Along with the above parts/pieces, it boasts a hardwired system to plug in our ARB fridge, a hitch to pull our trusty custom Dinoot J-Series trailer with a rooftop tent from CVT, as well as a deep cycle battery to lengthen our ability to live off the grid.

 These enhancements have allowed us the ability to store necessary gear, technology, and gadgets for some serious time away from this laptop and our home.
-We plan our major off-road trips methodically: we’ve created a checklist for summer and winter requirements so we can check off pertinent items as we see fit to prep for an outing— without missing a beat.
+We plan our major off-road trips methodically: we’ve created a checklist for summer and winter requirements so we can check off pertinent items — without missing a beat.

 In addition to gear, clothing, paperwork, and necessities mentioned already, we bring quite a bit more to our longer off-road excursions.
-We bring necessary food (items for the fridge and a “dry goods” bin for delights not needing a chill), sleeping bags, inflatable pillows, and lighting to illuminate our roaming home.
-We also pack our large, heavy metal toolbox (which we’ve used on way too many tips thus far!), our off-road WARN recovery kit (containing everything from a recovery strap, D shackles, to a snatch-block or two), to our new Magellan TRX7 that guides us to the planned routes we plugged into it before we fluttered off.
+Food (items for the fridge and a “dry goods” bin), sleeping bags, inflatable pillows, and lighting for our roaming home come with us.
+We pack our large metal toolbox (which we’ve used on way too many trips thus far!), our off-road WARN recovery kit (containing a recovery strap, D shackles, a snatch-block or two), and our Magellan TRX7 that guides us to our routes.

-Several gallons of pre-filled water, plenty of propane to run our camp stove, to the stove itself.
+Additionally, we bring several gallons of pre-filled water, plenty of propane for our camp stove, and the stove itself.

-Our camp box holds miscellaneous items we need for dry-camping.
-Plenty of solar-powered lights (our favorites are the inflatable Luci Lamps—see photo at left), headlamps with extra batteries, and LED lights that plug into cigarette lighters or onto the battery.
-We also have a Li-ion jump pack to jump a dead vehicle or charge tech devices.
+Our tech backpack holds miscellaneous items we need for camping.
+Plenty of solar-powered lights (our favorites are the inflatable Luci Lamps—see photo at right), headlamps with extra batteries, and LED lights that plug into cigarette lighters or onto the battery.
+We also have a battery jump pack to jump a dead vehicle or charge tech devices.
 Our jump pack paid for itself already with jumping a dead car in our driveway when we’ve least expected it!
 Best $80 spent.

-Lastly, on any major excursion, we buy a tube of SweeTARTS.
-Yuck, you may say?
-For us it’s been a tradition for many years.
-Even though I eat most of them, it’s always a fun thing to eat when you are in BFE and you are or are not on-road, are or are not near any towns, and possibly, just maybe, don’t want to be found.
-Find us anywhere with any of our traveling tourers, you’d better bet we’re prepared for the adventure and have SweeTARTSin hand.
+Lastly, on any major excursion, we buy some Sweetarts.
+Yuck, you may say.
+For us it’s a tradition.
+Even though I eat most of them, it’s a fun thing to eat when you’re in BFE and you are on- or off-road, are or are not near any towns, and possibly, just maybe, don’t want to be found.
+If you happen to find us anywhere with one of our traveling tourers, I’d bet we’re prepared for the adventure and have our Sweetarts in hand.